 - 1 tablespoon brown sugar

 - 1 teaspoon cornstarch

 - Preheat oven to 425 degrees.
 Make the glaze first, then prepare salmon.

 - Place lemon juice, soy sauce, miso paste, vinegar, mustard powder, and 1 teaspoon corn starch in a small pot and whisk.
 Turn heat to medium and bring to a boil, then simmer 2 minutes, whisking periodically, until thickened.

-- Cook each side for just a minute or so to create a crust before flipping.
-Once cooked on both sides, remove to a lined baking sheet and cook the rest.
+- Cook each side for 2-3 minutes to create a crust before flipping.
+Once cooked on both sides, remove to a lined baking sheet and cook the next batch.

 As an Amazon Associate and member of other affiliate programs, I earn a commission from qualifying purchases.